rahgun04/VLSI_Lab_1/README.md

 If you are using a Windows PC, you will need to have [MobaXterm](https://mobaxterm.mobatek.net) installed via College's [software hub](https://softwarehub.imperial.ac.uk).
 This provides a feature-rich terminal environment with built-in X server and ssh client.

 If you are a MacBook user, you already have the Terminal applicatio as part of OSX.
 You also need to install [XQuartz](https://www.xquartz.org) X server to run Cadence.

+You may also want to clone this repo onto your own laptop, so that you have a local copy of the instruction and related files.
+As part of the assessment, you are expected to keep and show your logbook to your assessor during the mid-term Lab Oral.
+You may keep your logbook using any application you wish, e.g. MS WORD, MS OneNote, Obsidian or Notion.
+However, one possible choice is to keep your logbook with your cloned repo.

+If you are EE4 students, you may not have extensive exposure to Github and Markdown language.
+I am afraid you will have to learn these skills taking this module.
+Your final project submission will have to be in the form of Github repo.
+In any case, all EEE graduates should be familiar with these skills.

 ---
 ### Task 1 - Connect to the Teaching Server